nrnishta/topic21/Experiments/TCV/ShotlistTCV.md

 Ideally we would like to reach density up to the **Degraded H-Mode**.
 The strategy is moving from the best scenario obtained on Topic-24, Topic-06 and Topic-18 and play with density/power.

-8. H-Mode plasma.
+1. H-Mode plasma.
 Try to reproduce shot 55860.
 Shape needs to be adjusted with SP on the floor.
 Plunges @ 0.5 and 1 s
-9. Repeat point #8 with different plunges @0.7 1.15
+2. Repeat point #8 with different plunges @0.7 1.15
-10. Repeat point #8 add N seeding.
+3. Repeat point #8 add N seeding.
 Use seeding from half of the value of # 57822.
 Monitor target temperature evolution
-11. Repeat #1 adjust seeding accordingly.
+4. Repeat #1 adjust seeding accordingly.
-12. Repeat 58366 with NBH power ramp from 1s associated with the feed-forward gas fueling.
+5. Repeat 58366 with NBH power ramp from 1s associated with the feed-forward gas fueling.
 Power from (200kW, 1s) to (800 kW, 1.4s).
 Adjust vertial position (z=5 cm)
-13. Repeat #5 eventually adjusting power/density ramp.
+6. Repeat #5 eventually adjusting power/density ramp.
 If additional power is needed use ECRH central heating.
 If #5 succesfull then change stroking time
-14. Repeat #5, reducing feed-forward gas while keeping best option for power ramp from #12-#13.
+7. Repeat #5, reducing feed-forward gas while keeping best option for power ramp from #12-#13.
 Add N seeding and monitor target temperature
-15. Repeat #7 adjusting dosing rate and change stroking time
+8. Repeat #7 adjusting dosing rate and change stroking time
-16. Contingency
+9. Contingency
-17. Contingency
+10. Contingency
-18. Contingency
+11. Contingency
 ### Contingency shot
-1. Repeat Shot 58698 with 2 plunges 0.5 and 0.9
+12. Repeat Shot 58698 with 2 plunges 0.5 and 0.9
-2. Reprise shot 58711, extend power pulse 0.55-1.85 s, traslate the feed forward 100 ms before, add a faster ramp from 1.75s
+13. Reprise shot 58711, extend power pulse 0.55-1.85 s, traslate the feed forward 100 ms before, add a faster ramp from 1.75s

+## Calendar week 24/2018 (11 Shots)
+The target plasma is an high density H-Mode plasma where we reach detachment of the outer divertor.
+Ideally we would like to reach density up to the **Degraded H-Mode**.
+The strategy is moving from the best scenario obtained on Topic-24, Topic-06 and Topic-18 and play with density/power. **Remember we are limited to the number of strokes for shot, presently limited to 1**

+1. H-Mode plasma.
+Reference scenario is # 60888,  low Ip H-mode, with up to 1 MW of NBH and average density up to 0.8e20 with Ip = 140kA
+2. Repeat point #1 with different plunges.
+3. Repeat point #1 with different plunges **We need at least 3 points in time for each scenario**
+4. Repeat # 60917 but with constant seeding.
+Use plunge time as #1.
+5. Repeat #4 adjust seeding accordingly if necessary.
+Use plunge time as #2
+6. Repeat #5 if optimal seeding found use plunge as #3
+7. Repeat #5 eventually adjusting power/density ramp.
+If additional power is needed use ECRH central heating.
+If #5 succesfull then change stroking time
+8. Repeat #5, reducing feed-forward gas while keeping best option for power ramp from #12-#13.
+Add N seeding and monitor target temperature
+9. Contingency
+10. Contingency
+11. Contingency